clearlinux/dockerfiles/clr-sdk/README.md

 > If you _need_ this containerized `mixer` behavior to build across formats, it
 > is possible to mount the host system's Docker socket when you launch the
 > container (i.e., passing `-v /var/run/docker.sock:/var/run/docker.sock` to
 > your `docker run`).
-This has the effect of the in-container docker actually
+This has the effect of the in-container Docker actually
 > spawning _sibling_ containers on the host system, rather than _child_
 > containers within the `clr-sdk` container.
+In this case, the workdir path
+> _inside_ the container must match the path on the host, as it is the host's
+> Docker daemon that will be interpreting the path.

 # Build
 ## Building Locally